paritytech/polkadot-stps/docs/methodology.md

 [Zombienet](https://github.com/paritytech/zombienet) is used for automating the setup, where the files under [`tests/stps`](https://github.com/paritytech/ecosystem-performance-benchmarks/tree/main/tests/stps) specify:
 - `*.toml`: network topologies for each setup
 - `*.feature`:  DSL test specifications
-- `*tx.js`: PolkadotJS-based RPC calls for tx execution
+- `*.js`: PolkadotJS-based RPC calls for tx execution

-The JavaScript files have simple loops for initiation of transactions against a single node:
+The JavaScrip files have simple loops for initiation of transactions towards one specific node.
+The Zombienet DSL on `.feature` files is responsible for specifying the different 5 nodes as targets for each `.js`.

+The following cases are covered, each implemented on a separate `.js` file:
-- 2 Tx per node, 10 Tx per solo/para chain
+- `2tx.js`: 2 Tx per node, 10 Tx per solo/para chain
-- 10 Tx per node, 50 Tx per solo/para chain
+- `10tx.js`: 10 Tx per node, 50 Tx per solo/para chain
-- 20 Tx per node, 100 Tx per solo/para chain
+- `20tx.js`: 20 Tx per node, 100 Tx per solo/para chain
-- 100 Tx per node, 500 Tx per solo/para chain
+- `100tx.js`: 100 Tx per node, 500 Tx per solo/para chain
-- 200 Tx per node, 1000 Tx per solo/para chain
+- `200tx.js`: 200 Tx per node, 1000 Tx per solo/para chain
-- 1000 Tx per node, 5000 Tx per solo/para chain
+- `1000tx.js`: 1000 Tx per node, 5000 Tx per solo/para chain
-- 2000 Tx per node, 10000 Tx per solo/para chain
+- `2000tx.js`: 2000 Tx per node, 10000 Tx per solo/para chain

-The target execution times are manually adjusted on the `*.feature` files such that they have the smallest possible size while still returning successfully.
+The execution times are measured within each `.js` script and returned as a result of the `run` function.

-The `zombienet.sh` script automates the process of bootstrapping the setup.
+The `zombienet.sh` script automates the process of bootstrapping the setup, namely:
+- fetching the `polkadot` executable binary on a specific version.
+- fetching the `zombienet-linux` executable binary on a specific version.
+- installing `polkadot-js` via `npm`.
+- building the parachain collator.
+- ToDo: feeding the correct kubernetes parameters to `zombienet-linux`.

 # Ecosystem Performance